OmkarNadkarni/EfficientDet2TensorRT/README.md

-# this repo contains steps to Train, test , ONNX and tensorRT conversion
+# Steps to train EfficientDet
+# Convert EfficientDet to TensorRT

 ###  1. TRAINING EFFCIENT-DET using zylo117's repository
 # clone the git repo by zylo117